JW Anderson: Exhibition

 Harry Styles' cardigan on display at the Victoria and Albert Museum.

 JW Anderson announced their first exhibition in September 2016, Disobedient Bodies at The Hepworth Wakefield from March to June 2017.
 The show aimed to create discussion on the theme of the body, specifically how each body part can disobey the body.
 More than 100 works were presented at the exhibition, including Issey Miyake and Yves Saint Laurent.

 In 2020, JW Anderson made the knitting pattern pattern for a rainbow cardigan musician Harry Styles wore in rehearsals for the Today Show available to the public after knitting it became a DIY challenge on TikTok.
 Later that year, it was acquired by the Victoria and Albert Museum as an item of cultural importance related to the COVID-19 pandemic.

-Awards and honors
+Awards and honours

 In 2015, JW Anderson under Jonathan Anderson became the first brand to win both Menswear Designer of The Year and Womenswear Designer of the Year awards at The Fashion Awards.